wfdoran/sklearn-notes/README.md

 # sklearn-notes
-Personal notes on using sklearn
+These are my personal notes and some simple demo programs on using sklearn.

+## Demo Programs

+### sklearn1.py

+2-D linear regression.